Commercial MEP Engineering Design Services Across All 50 States

 ASHRAE

-Standards governing HVAC design, energy efficiency, and indoor air quality — including 90.1 (energy), 62.1 (ventilation), 55 (thermal comfort), and 170 (healthcare ventilation).
+Standards governing HVAC design, energy efficiency, and indoor air quality, including 90.1 (energy), 62.1 (ventilation), 55 (thermal comfort), and 170 (healthcare ventilation).

 ashrae.org →NFPA

 NEC (NFPA 70) for electrical, NFPA 72 for fire alarm, NFPA 13 for sprinklers, and NFPA 101 for life safety.
+See our review of the 2026 NFPA 13 design changes.

 nfpa.org →ICC / International Codes

-IMC, IPC, IECC, and IBC — the foundation of most local building codes and energy codes.
+IMC, IPC, IECC, and IBC, the foundation of most local building codes and energy codes.

 iccsafe.org →USGBC / LEED